Skip to content

 10 weird TikTok products that somehow ended up in our carts

-TikTok isn’t just viral dances and trending sounds — it’s the world’s most chaotic shopping channel.
+TikTok isn’t just viral dances and trending sounds.
+It’s the world’s most chaotic shopping channel.
 One minute you’re laughing at a dog video, the next you’ve dropped $47 on a desk vacuum you absolutely didn’t need.

 From cloud lamps to feral water bottles.